 - 1. Press and hold the eject button for 20 seconds, and then release the button.
-The LEDs on the drive will be flashing while the reset function is in process. - 2.
-When the LEDs stop flashing, wait approximately one minute for the drive to complete the reset operation.
-The drive will then be ready to use.
+The LEDs on the drive flash while the reset function is in process. - 2.
+After the LEDs stop flashing, wait approximately one minute for the drive to complete the reset operation.
+The drive is then ready to use.